-When it comes to fertility I believe there are a handful of things we do an a daily basis that greatly effect our chances of conceiving.
+When it comes to fertility I believe there are a handful of things we do on a daily basis that greatly affect our chances of conceiving.
 One area that I like to focus on with all my patients is their sleep.
-Staying up late, burning the midnight oil to get through a project can be extremely detrimental to our fertility if done for a long period of time.
+Staying up late, and burning the midnight oil to get through a project can be extremely detrimental to our fertility if done for a long period of time.
 This one habit can lower sperm counts and other sperm parameters.
-I have written about this topic a few years ago in a blog called Good Sleep, Good Sperm Dream Big For Male Factor Infertility.
-In this blog I described the importance of sleep for guys trying to conceive.
+I wrote about this topic a few years ago in a blog called Good Sleep, Good Sperm Dream Big For Male Factor Infertility.
+In this blog, I described the importance of sleep for guys trying to conceive.

 I was surprised to read that sleep is more important than I had first thought.
 Not only the amount of sleep that men are getting but what time they go to bed also influences their chances of conception.
 This study looked at almost 1,000 men and focused on two different areas.
 How much sleep men were getting and what time they were going to bed.
-Researches found that sperm motility, sperm count along with the presence of anti sperm antibodies could all be related to sleep patterns.
+Research found that sperm motility, sperm count along the presence of anti-sperm antibodies could all be related to sleep patterns.

 If you are trying to conceive and are having trouble sleeping there are things you can do to improve both the amount and quality of your sleep.
 Acupuncture is one of those effective treatments we use at Acubalance to improve sleep quality in our patients.